cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 I recieved my **Ombre** results on 12/29/2021.
 This includes CSV assignments for classifications, as well as FASTQ files.

+I recieved my **Kean** results on 1/13/2021.
+I was a little confused about the interface, where the hamburger button needed to be pressed to navigate (on a web browser).
+I had difficulties being able to download PDF files to share (using the print function).
+So, I downloaded complete webpages.

+Psomagen provided FASTQ files upon e-mail, but the Kean report is very different.
+So, I sent a follow-up email about raw data access on 1/13/2021.

 ## Other Notes

 **1)** There is no liquid in the Psomagen stool collection tubes, so I don't believe there is anything to stop or reduce bacterial growth post-collection.